 Bad breath that won’t go away could signify a larger issue.
 Oral health complications such as gingivitis and cavities often present an unpleasant odor in your mouth.
 If you’re experiencing halitosis with no explanation and brushing or rinsing doesn’t help, consult with your dentist to see if an infection is to blame.

 When you experience sensitivity while eating, particularly cold foods, it may be a sign of something more significant.
 Heightened tooth sensitivity is often associated with infection and enamel erosion.

 - Extreme Tooth Discoloration

-Yellowing teeth, white spots, or dark-colored cracks may be a sign that your enamel surface is deteriorating.
+Yellowing teeth, white spots, or dark-colored cracks may indicate that your enamel surface is deteriorating.
 When you experience a dramatic change in the color of your teeth, have them checked by a dental professional to make sure they are in good health.

 Popular Restorative Treatments

 There are a variety of dental restoration solutions available, depending on your smile needs.

 Dental implants are a permanent solution to replace missing teeth.
 These natural-looking artificial teeth fully restore your ability to eat and speak.
 Depending on how many missing teeth you need to replace, they are available as a single implant or a set.
 Traditionally, this procedure typically takes a few months to complete, but you can restore your smile in a single appointment with Teeth-In-A-Day.